ersilia-os/eos1vms/README.md

 ### Summary
 - Trained using ligand information only
 - Predict targets for small molecule drugs
-- Generated using a carefully selected subset of ChEMBL_18 data containing pairs of compounds and single-protein targets.
+- Licensed using Apache 2.0 License

 ### Specification
 - Input: SMILES compound
+- Output: protein targets

 ## History
 - Model was downloaded on September 14, 2021
 - Model was incorporated on September 15, 2021
--